iotaledger/iota.js/.github/issue_template.md

 <!--- Remove text and sections that do not apply -->

-The issue tracker is only for reporting bugs or asking for feature requests and bugs.
+The issue tracker is for reporting bugs or asking for feature requests.
-If you need technical assistance for running the IOTA Javascript Library please consult the #javascript channel on discord (https://discord.gg/jrxApWC) or https://forum.helloiota.com/Technology/Help.
+If you need technical assistance, please go to the #javascript channel on https://discord.iota.org/ or https://forum.helloiota.com/Technology/Help.
-If you have general questions on IOTA you can go to https://iota.stackexchange.com/, or https://helloiota.com/, or browse discord channels (https://discord.gg/C88Wexg).
+If you have general questions about IOTA, go to https://iota.stackexchange.com/, or https://helloiota.com/, or browse discord channels (https://discord.gg/C88Wexg).

 <!----Format For Reporting Bugs------->